JonathonKillian/Portfolio/coursework/cs/PROG210LastHW/ReadMe.md

   me to modify the values outside the program and continue testing without restarting.

 ### Screen shots

 The program was just started.
 Customers and products are loaded from the two databases.
-No selections are made resulting in the "Buy" button being disabled.
+No selections are made resulting in the "Buy" button being disabled.<br/>
-![The buy button is disabled due to no selections](screenshots/disabled.JPG) A customer and product are selected, enabling the "Buy" button.
+![The buy button is disabled due to no selections](screenshots/disabled.JPG)

+A customer and product are selected, enabling the "Buy" button.<br/>
-![The buy button is enabled due to selections made](screenshots/enabled.JPG) A purchase is successful.
+![The buy button is enabled due to selections made](screenshots/enabled.JPG)

+A purchase is successful.<br/>
-![Status message showing completed purchase](screenshots/succeeded.JPG) A customer attempted to buy cereal without enough funds
+![Status message showing completed purchase](screenshots/succeeded.JPG)

+A customer attempted to buy cereal without enough funds.<br/>
-![Status message showing non-sufficient funds](screenshots/insufficient.JPG) A customer bought the last box of Frosted Flakes
+![Status message showing non-sufficient funds](screenshots/insufficient.JPG)

+A customer bought the last box of Frosted Flakes.<br/>
-![Status message showing completed purchase and Frosted Flakes inventory shows zero](last.JPG) A customer attempts to purchase an out-of-stock cereal.
+![Status message showing completed purchase and Frosted Flakes inventory shows zero](last.JPG)

+A customer attempts to purchase an out-of-stock cereal.<br/>
-![Status message reporting the ordered product out of stock](screenshots/out.JPG) Both error messages can be triggered together.
+![Status message reporting the ordered product out of stock](screenshots/out.JPG)

+Both error messages can be triggered together.<br/>
 ![Status message shows both insufficient funds and out-of-stock](screenshots/errors.JPG)